telerik/winforms-docs/richtexteditor/features/references/footnotes-and-endnotes.md

 ---
 title: Footnotes and Endnotes
-page_title: Footnotes and Endnotes | UI for WinForms Documentation
+page_title: Footnotes and Endnotes | RadRichTextEditor
-description: Footnotes and Endnotes
+description: RadRichTextEditor is a control that is able to display and edit rich-text content including formatted text arranged in pages, paragraphs, spans (runs), tables, etc.
 slug: winforms/richtexteditor-/features/references/footnotes-and-endnotes
 tags: footnotes,and,endnotes
 published: True